marcocrowe/learn-excel-spreadsheets-xlsx/spreadsheet-data-analytics/spreadsheet-data-analytics-assessment.md

 Example 1.8 (A Sales-Promotion Decision Model) (and 1.7 Breakeven Decision Model)  from last week’s notes (Page 18) provided data from an experiment to identify the relationship between sales and **pricing**, **coupon**, and **advertising** strategies.

-1. In the **Chapter 2 Assessment – Workbook** on Moodle in the **Question 1 worksheet**, implement the model in the example within your spreadsheet to estimate the sales for each of the weekly experiments in Column H.
+1. In the **Chapter 2 Assessment – Workbook** on Moodle in the **Question 1 worksheet**, implement the model in the example within your spreadsheet to estimate the sales for each of the weekly experiments in Column `H`.
-1. Graph the Sales for the 3 stores and the Model prediction all on 1 graph for comparison.
+2. Graph the Sales for the 3 stores and the Model prediction all on 1 graph for comparison.
-1. Compute the average sales for the three stores and find the differences between the averages and the model estimates for each week (from cells E19 to H19).
+3. Compute the average sales for the three stores and find the differences between the averages and the model estimates for each week (from cells `E19` to `H19`).

 | Week | Price | Coupon | Advertising | Store 1 Unit Sales | Store 2 Unit Sales | Store 3 Unit Sales |
 |-----:|------:|-------:|------------:|-------------------:|-------------------:|-------------------:|